austintsow/stats-project/README.md

 for the Rplots.pdf:

-for the specific file you run it will determine the output of the Rplots.pdf.
+the specific file you run it will determine the output of the Rplots.pdf.
+More information below &#8595;

 * `19.R` will output the normal scatterplot of all data presented
 * `xtra.R` will output new graph with line of best fit and `la_deaths` table